 In some situations, even separate property obtained by one spouse prior to the marriage may be subject to division.
 That is especially likely in situations where the assets have been comingled or otherwise treated as marital property during the marriage.

 That is why it is vital that a person involved in a high-asset divorce seek an experienced lawyer’s advice.
-In Michigan, a Grand Rapids high-asset divorce attorney at Kraayeveld Law can help you understand your rights and options and develop a strategy to protect your assets.
+In Michigan, a Grand Rapids high-asset divorce attorney at Kraayeveld Family Law can help you understand your rights and options and develop a strategy to protect your assets.

-Speak With A Grand Rapids High-Asset Divorce Attorney Today
+Speak With a Grand Rapids High-asset Divorce Attorney Today

 Are you considering filing for divorce?
 If so, we encourage you to contact us for a free consultation.
 A Grand Rapids high-asset divorce attorney will give you an honest assessment of your situation.